Mustafa's Photo

 Usability

-What people say.
-What people mean.
-What people do.
-Those are three different things.
-What we care about is do.
+What people say, what people mean, and what people do are three different things.
+What we care about is what they do.

 More Info

-A usability test with actual users helps us understand the areas that we need to improve on.
-While we name this step a usability test, we are actually testing for usability and utility.
-A usability test lets us know if we created an interface that successfully communicates with our user.
-Is it clear to the user what they can do here?
-A utility test helps us understand if we created something of value, something a user would actually do.
+A usability test with actual users helps us understand the areas that need improvement.
+While we call this step a usability test, we are actually testing for both usability and utility.
+A usability test lets us know if we created an interface that successfully communicates with our users.
+Is it clear what they can do here?
+A utility test helps us understand if we created something of value, something a user would actually use.
 We need to succeed on both ends before we release the application.

-A successful test tells us that we are on the correct track for development or release.
-A failed test is a learning opportunity.
+A successful test tells us we are on the right track for development or release.
+A failed test is a valuable learning opportunity.

 ux is a cycle of steps that moves forward but takes steps back when needed